 mother lives at home with grandparents and kids, but unstable with opiod drug abuse and job history. father has opiod addiction also but completed successful intensive treatment. can courts require mother to support order also?

 In response to your question, although the court can't order mother to move from her parents home.
 They can require her to pay child support for the children.
 The grandparents can't pick and choose who to go after for child support payments.
-Mother who has unstable job history and substance abuse...Read more »
+Mother who has unstable job history and...Read more »

 I have a 4 month old and recently I have been letting his dad have him every other weekend.
 2 weeks ago the last visitation, there was an incident that leads me to believe he is an unfit parent.
 He is hiring a lawyer,(his parents have a lot of money).
-I'm a struggling single mom and haven't got a...
+I'm a struggling single mom and...
 Read more »

 Since you live in Frederick County, you should contact the Legal Aid Bureau for Frederick County.
 They have staff attorneys that represent individuals in family law matters.
 The phone number is (800) 679-8813.
 You may also want to contact the Frederick County Bar Association,...Read more »